 While the focus of FAR audits is on overhead expenses and disallowances, an engineering, architectural, or consulting firm is also required to have project-costing and labor-charging systems that properly account for direct and indirect labor costs.
 These systems will be tested in a FAR audit as direct labor is the basis for a firm’s overhead rate.
-In order to determine an accurate overhead rate, payroll costs must be correctly and consistently allocated between direct and indirect labor.
+To determine an accurate overhead rate, payroll costs must be correctly and consistently allocated between direct and indirect labor.

 The services provided by our firm include:

-- FAR audited overhead rate presented as a Statement of Direct Labor, Fringe Benefits, and General Overhead.
+- FAR audited overhead rate presented as a Statement of Direct Labor, Fringe Benefits, and General Overhead,

 - Upfront planning to effectively manage your overhead rate.